 Historically, manufacturers tested seat belts and frontal air bags to be sure they were safe for men, not women.
 In the early years more men drove—and more men died in car crashes—according to the NHTSA.
 Fifty years ago, men accounted for 76% of the average annual miles driven.

 More recently things have changed.
 Compared to 1963 in 2010 women drove 89% more miles.
 (Comparatively, men drive 33% more miles.)
 Male drivers make up less than 50% of drivers on the road but they drive more miles per year.

-Fortunately, engineers are now testing female crash test dummies in the driver’s seat to ensure that an airbag and seat belt will prevent fatal and severe injuries to women.
+Fortunately, engineers now have the ability to test using a female crash test dummy in the driver’s seat to ensure that an airbag and seat belt will prevent fatal and severe injuries to women.
 Additionally, seat belts now account for smaller drivers who get in frontal crashes.